qbsevda/aws/python/hands-on/flask-05-Handling-SQL-with-Flask-Web-Application/README.md

 # Hands-on Flask-05 : Handling SQL with Flask Web Application

-Purpose of the this hands-on training is to give the students introductory knowledge of how to handle forms, how to connect to database and how to use sql within Flask web application on Amazon Linux 2 EC2 instance.
+Purpose of the this hands-on training is to see introductory knowledge of how to handle forms, how to connect to database and how to use sql within Flask web application on Amazon Linux 2 EC2 instance.

 ![Databases in Flask](./database.png)

 ## Learning Outcomes

-At the end of the this hands-on training, students will be able to;
+At the end of the this hands-on training, we will be able to;

 - install Python and Flask framework on Amazon Linux 2 EC2 instance.